ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 ## 👋 Welcome!

 Now it’s time to build your own backend from scratch!

 In this version, you'll:

-- Set up a PostgreSQL database using **pgAdmin**
+- Set up a PostgreSQL database using **Neon.tech**
 - Build a server using **Node.js** and **Express**
-- Handle HTTP requests to store and retrieve data
+- Create API endpoints that handle HTTP requests to store and retrieve data

 This version gives you real-world, hands-on experience designing and connecting your own backend services — a major milestone in full-stack development!